 The Fund has entered into commitments related to the funding of investments.
 These commitments are generally payable on demand based on the funding needs of the investment subject to the terms and conditions of each agreement.
-As at December 31, 2014 the commitments totalled \$39.3 million.
+As at December 31, 2015 the commitments totalled \$8.4 million (2014 - \$39.3 million).

 Certain investments of the Fund may, in the normal course of business activities, be involved in disputes with third parties.
-The Fund was not involved in any disputes as at December 31, 2014.
+The Fund was not involved in any disputes as at December 31, 2015.

-As a crown agent and pursuant to its enabling legislation, bcIMC is immune from taxation, including in respect of assets it holds in the Fund.
-In 2009, bcIMC was advised that Canada was in discussions with the Province regarding the application of goods and services tax and/or harmonized sales tax ("GST") to costs recovered by bcIMC from assets held by bcIMC in pooled investment portfolios.
-In December 2013 bcIMC filed a petition in the Supreme Court of British Columbia seeking a declaration confirming its crown immunity in respect of GST relating to costs recovered from assets held in pooled investment portfolios.
-Management is of the opinion that the Court will not deny bcIMC the ability to rely on its statutory crown immunity and has therefore not accrued any liability for tax.
-However if the Court determines that GST applies to bcIMC in respect of costs recovered by it from assets held in pooled investment portfolios, management estimates that the maximum cumulative GST owing at \$16 or 3.4 basis points.
+As a crown agent and pursuant to its enabling legislation, bcIMC is immune from taxation, including in respect of assets it holds in pooled investment portfolios.
+The Government of Canada contests bcIMC's immunity from the imposition of goods and services tax under the Excise Tax Act, in respect of costs recovered by bcIMC from assets it holds in its pooled investment portfolios.
+In 2009, bcIMC was advised that Canada was in discussions with the Province of British Columbia regarding the application of goods and services tax and/or harmonized sales tax ("GST/HST") to costs recovered by bcIMC from assets held by bcIMC in pooled investment portfolios.
+In December 2013, bcIMC filed a petition in the Supreme Court of British Columbia seeking a declaration confirming its crown immunity in respect of GST/HST relating to costs recovered from assets held in pooled investment portfolios.
+The Supreme Court hearing of the petition is partially completed and will conclude at the end of June 2016.